Bruh722/ccjs200/README.md

 [1] 0.3109441
 >
 ```
 where x=0 means the person did not escalate and x=1 means the person did escalate.
 Notice that the mean of x is 0.311 which is our population value of the proportion θ.
+One way to think about this mean value is to say that if we draw someone at random from this population there is a 31.1% chance that the person we draw is someone who escalated.

 * Now, let's consider what happens when we draw a single sample of 300 cases from our population (with replacement).
 We calculate our sample estimate of $\hat{\theta}$ as the mean of the 0's and 1's in our sample: